-Flapping of the Soft Palate
+Flapping of the soft palate

-Why do we snore?
 Snoring occurs due to the flapping of the soft palate.
 This can also be seen through the mouth of the snorer, as most are snoring with the open mouths.
 But it is not entirely clear why the soft palates flap.

 Research showed that the cause is the narrow passage that is created by the soft palate.
 The soft palate becomes loose and therefore longer, so the tongue hangs far behind the root of the tongue.
 This is usually the case of ageing, obesity (a narrow throat), increased tonsils and syringes (especially in children).

 We can explain how the narrow passage causes flapping of the soft palate by Bernoulli’s physical law.
 The explanation is complex, but it is very easy to visualize the formation of snoring by blowing between two poles of paper.

 It occurs most often due to respiratory block in the upper respiratory tract.
 In this case, we are talking about obstructive sleep apnea or shorter OSA.
 It can be one of the causes of snoring.

-It is accompanied by loud snoring, a sound of damping, strangulation, choking and catching the air during breathing at night.
+It is accompanied by loud snoring, a sound of damping, strangulation, choking, and catching the air during breathing at night.
 When sleeping on the back, the breathing disorder is even more pronounced due to the gravitational shift of the tongue towards the back wall of the throat.
 It additionally narrows the respiratory tract and aggravates sleep apnea.

 Sleeping on the back is a good choice for those who suffer from arthritis and pain in the joints.
 But unfortunately, it is not suitable for snorers.
-It is well known that this position promotes snoring, as the muscles of the jaw and tongue release and press on the throat that is narrowed, and the airflow is blocked.
+It is well known that this position promotes it, as the muscles of the jaw and tongue release and press on the throat that is narrowed, and the airflow is blocked.

 The research has shown that those who sleep on the back have more chances of diminished oxygen levels in the blood, which is especially worrying for people with heart or lung problems explains Dr. David Eccleston from Birmingham Hospital.

 When the air is blocked, snoring occurs.
-Some medications (apaurin, lexaurin, loram, halcion) relax us and cause deeper sleep which can also be a good reason for snoring.
+Some medications (apaurin, lexaurin, loram, halcion) relax us and cause deeper sleep which can also be a good reason for it.

 The density of mucus in the nose and throat increases during digestion, so the airflow space is narrower.
 The mucus is even denser especially in larger servings, so dinner should be avoided as the main daily meal.
 It’s never a good choice to lay down immediately after the meal.
 Watch the weight, limit alcohol and smoking.

-Find a Cause of Your Snoring
+Find a cause of your snoring

-Snoring occurs when air doesn’t have free flow through the mouth and nose during sleep.
-It happens due to narrowing of the airways, either because of the situation in which you sleep or because of the irregularities of soft tissue in your throat.

 Why do we snore?
+It occurs when air doesn’t have free flow through the mouth and nose during sleep.
+It happens due to the narrowing of the airways, either because of the situation in which you sleep or because of the irregularities of soft tissue in your throat.

-There are also other most common reasons for snoring.
-Men have narrower airways than women and are more prone to snoring.
+There are also other most common reasons for the condition.
+Men have narrower airways than women and are more prone to it.
 A narrow throat, enlarged polyps in the nose, and other physical properties that contribute to snoring are often hereditary.
-Nose and sinuses problems can cause blocked airways that make breathing difficult and create a vacuum in the throat, which leads to snoring.
+Nose and sinuses problems can cause blocked airways that make breathing difficult and create a vacuum in the throat, which leads to it.

-Increased tonsils and adenoid can also be a cause for snoring.
+Increased tonsils and adenoids can also be a cause for snoring.
 It is common especially in children who have difficulties to breathe and consequently snore due to a sore throat.
 Rhinitis certainly causes difficulty in breathing and consequently snoring.